mridulrb/Bank-Virtual-Assistant/README.md

 ## Technologies Used

 -   Watson Assistant - for leveraging the chatbot itself.
--   IBM Cloud Functions - for connecting Watson Discovery to Watson Assistant
+-   IBM Cloud Functions - for connecting Web Application UI to Watson Assistant

 ## Architecture Diagram